Chapter 8 Making maps with R

 - This chapter requires the following packages that we have already been using:

-A satisfying and important aspect of geographic research is producing and communicating the results in the form of maps.
+A satisfying and important aspect of geographic research is communicating the results.

-Map making — the art of Cartography — is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.
+Map making — the art of cartography — is an ancient skill that involves communication, intuition, and an element of creativity.

 Amateur-looking maps can undermine your audience’s ability to understand important information and weaken the presentation of a professional data investigation.